smartgeometry-ucl/comp0169-20.github.io/_slides/letter-inventory/arrayintlist/pre-post-conditions.md

 Calling `get(-8)` or `get(100000)` would cause an `ArrayOutOfBoundsException`.

-A more subtle example would be any index greater than or equal to the size of the list since `get` would return whatever "garbage" value was stored in the vacant array index.
+A more subtle example: any index greater than or equal to the size of the list but still within the bounds of the underlying `elementData` array. `get` would return whatever "garbage" value was stored in the vacant array index.
 </details>

 To tell the client about these errors, we'll introduce a documentation format called **pre/post conditions**.